 When investing the portfolio managers of equities and credit bonds must:

 - strives to live up to the United Nations Global Compact principles and/or OECD Guidelines for Multinational Enterprises.

 - not invest in companies that violates broadly accepted international weapon-related conventions.

-- not invest in producers of nuclear weapons in violation of the treaty on Non-Proliferation of Nuclear Weapons.
+- not invest in producers of nuclear weapons, who act in violation of the treaty on Non-Proliferation of Nuclear Weapons.

 Furthermore when investing, most of the portfolio managers of equities and credit bonds live up to the following:

 - The ILO conventions on labor rights.

 - Exclusion of companies with high extraction of thermal coal.